There is one topic many long-term couples tend to avoid, not because it is unimportant, but because it feels too risky.

 More specifically: how often it happens, how satisfying it feels, how emotionally connected it is, and how life’s everyday stressors can quietly erode it over time.

-Many couples fall into the trap of believing that sex should always be spontaneous, natural, or effortless—and that if it’s “meant to be,” it shouldn’t require effort, planning, or discussion.
+Many couples fall into the trap of believing that sex should always be spontaneous, natural, or effortless, and that if it is “meant to be,” it should not require effort, planning, or discussion.

 But just like anything else that matters in a relationship, intimacy needs care.